Kellytom/FileNameTagging/README.md

 #### Level 6:

 I am dreaming, but I would like to see all major vendors adopt this standard and incorporate it into their finders and browsers and file operating systems.
-Then I would have to program anything, and I could import my text files into an editor in the correct order.
+Then I would not have to program anything, and I could import my text files into an editor in the correct order.
 I could select just the files I wanted to write a paper or a book.
 It would be fun.

 #### Variations